puneet-ekline/ekline-kubernetes-website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 and `scp` using that other user instead.

 The `admin.conf` file gives the user _superuser_ privileges over the cluster.
 This file should be used sparingly.
-For normal users, it's recommended to generate an unique credential to which you grant privileges.
+For most users, it's recommended to generate an unique credential to which you grant privileges.
 You can do this with the `kubeadm kubeconfig user --client-name <CN>` command.
 That command will print out a KubeConfig file to STDOUT which you